ReadingAndThinking.com

 2. The Dad's Edge

-If you could improve one area in your dad's journey…what would it be?
-What would it be like if you mastered not one, but several aspects of your dad's journey all at once?
+If you could improve one area in your dad's journey, what would it be?
+What would it be like if you mastered not one but several aspects of your dad's journey all at once?

-What would life be like if you improved your level of patience, had better and deeper connections with your wife and kids, improved your relationships outside the immediate family, and all while mastering a good work/life balance?
+What would life be like if you improved your level of patience, had better and deeper connections with your wife and kids, and improved your relationships outside the immediate family, all while mastering a good work/life balance?
 How would life be different if you did this?

-Hello, I’m Larry Hagner and I’m a dad.
+Hello, I’m Larry Hagner, and I’m a dad.
 I love being a dad.
 And I believe that being a dad is one of the most rewarding aspects of a man’s life.
 However, being a father can humble you like nothing else can.
 There really is no roadmap.

 With so few resources out there for dads like us, I decided to create The Dad Edge to help YOU as a dad to give you easy-to-implement techniques you can use to be your very best and enjoy your journey of fatherhood.